mrcdebenz7/orion_edge_app/docs/kit/chatbot_launch_role_slackkit_v_1.1.md

     },

     { "id": "unknown_handler", "type": "form",
-      "copy": "I’m not sure on that.
-Let me have a teammate follow up—what’s your email?
-(We’ll only use it for this issue.)", "fields": [
+      "copy": "I'm not sure on that.
+Let me have a teammate follow up—what's your email?
+(We'll only use it for this issue.)", "fields": [
         {"name": "email", "type": "email", "required": true},
         {"name": "email_optin", "type": "boolean", "label": "I consent to be contacted about this question only.", "required": true}